zlatko-michailov/abc/README.md

 - `tcp_server_socket`
 - `tcp_client_socket`

+### `http` streams
+These classes provide a _syntactic_ check of http request and response streams.
+The app is responsible for checking the _semantic_ correctness of the stream as well as for any kind of encoding/decoding that the content of the stream implies.

+These classes are not suitable for implementing a general-purpose web server.
+Their intent is to be used to implement REST end points or clients in a trusted network, e.g. communicating with a (IoT) device on a LAN.

+__Note:__ `abc` does not include a crypto ficility that implements TLS/https, nor is there any plan to implement such a facility.

+There are four _core_ http stream classes:
+- `http_request_istream`
+- `http_request_ostream`
+- `http_response_istream`
+- `http_response_ostream`

+There are two _convenience_ classes that combine the above core classes as follows:
+- `http_client_stream : http_request_ostream, http_response_istream`
+- `http_server_stream : http_request_istream, http_response_ostream`

 ### `streambuf` Specializations
 - `buffer_streambuf`- a `std::streambuf`implementation over a fixed `char` buffer.
 This class comes handy when `std::thread::id` is used.
 The latter can only be sent to a stream.
 It doesn't support any other operation.
 This `streambuf` specialization allows you to get hold of a `std::thread::id` without any heap allocation.
 - `socket_streambuf` - a `std::streambuf`implementation over `_client_socket`, particularly over `tcp_client_socket`.

+### `ascii`
+Simple predicates to check ASCII code category.
+The advantage of these predicates over the `std` ones is that they are explicitly defined as opposed to delegated to the `"C"` locale.
+That makes them suitable for implementing protocols like `http`.

 ### `exception`
 An envelope around any exception type.